Glassix/glassix-sharp/README.md

 // Sending a Message in a Ticket
 SendMessageRequest messageRequest = new SendMessageRequest {
-    Text = "Hello!
+    text = "Hello!
 How can I help you today?"
 };

 var (msgSuccess, transaction, msgError) = await ticketsClient.SendMessageAsync(12345, messageRequest);